leob/ionic-quickstarter/README.md

 git clone https://github.com/leob/ionic-quickstarter
 mv ionic-quickstarter myapp
 cd myapp
+# Unless you want to contribute to development of ionic-quickstarter, REMOVE the Git repo now:
+rm -rf .git
 </pre>

 If you want to put your app under source control and you use Git, type the command: